-Kitchen Operations is competency based assessment.
+Cookery is competency based assessment.
 Students will have many opportunities to demonstrate competence through a range of practical and theoretical tasks.

-These may include: written tests, online exams, observations with checklists, portfolios, teacher questioning, practical functions/restaurants, practical exams and structured work placement.
+These may include: written tests, observations with checklists, portfolios, teacher questioning, practical functions/restaurants, practical exams and structured work placement.

-SIS30315 Certificate III in Fitness
+SIS30321 Certificate III in Fitness